 Emerald Ash Borer

-EAB is a federally quarantined, invasive tree pest responsible for the death or decline of over 50 million ash trees in 22 states since its initial discovery in Michigan in 2002.
-Since then, the small green metallic colored pest, originally from Asia, has spread from Michigan to 21 states, unfortunately now including Colorado.
+In the U.S., EAB is a federally quarantined, invasive tree pest responsible for the death or decline of more than 50 million ash trees to date.

 - A general decline in the health of the ash tree

 - Serpentine “S”-shaped tunnels under the bark produced by the larvae

 - “D”-shaped adult exit holes on the bark surface

 - Woodpeckers often remove bark from infested trees and feed on the larvae; the damage from woodpeckers can be severe and can often be seen from the ground.

 The purpose of the study session, held on Sept.
 8, 2015, was to discuss and obtain City Council’s feedback on anticipated long term impacts of the detected local emerald ash borer (EAB) infestation, city response to date, and recommendations on next steps including, but not limited to, the development of a City of Boulder .

 More information: Sept.
 8, 2015 additional study session material - Emerald Ash Borer